deiman/mightycrawler/README.md

 * excludeURL: Among the included URLs, exclude any matching this regex.
 Defaults to none (don't exclude any).

-* includeLinkExtraction: Restrict link extraction to content types matching this regex.
+* extract: Restrict link extraction to content types matching this regex.
 Defaults to none (if nothing is specified).

-* excludeLinkExtraction: Among the included content types, do not perform link extraction on content types matching this regex.
-Defaults to none (don't exclude any).

-* includeContent: Restrict downloading to content types matching this regex.
+* link: Consinder content matching this regex as a link to a resource.
 Defaults to none (if nothing is specified).

-* excludeContent: Among the included content types, exclude any matching this regex. defaults to none (don't exclude any).

-* includeBinaryFile: Content types matching this regex pattern are not downloaded and not parsed - instead the URLs are gathered in a separate file for possible later processing.
-Only URLs matching the link extraction filter will be considered.
-Also, only links that are found inside href attributes will be discovered.

-* excludeBinaryFile: Among the included content types, exclude any matching this regex.
-Defaults to none (don't exclude any).
+* store: Restrict downloading to content types matching this regex.
+Defaults to none (if nothing is specified).

-* binariesFile: URLs to binary files will be gathered in this file.
-If the name is blank no file will be generated.

 * userAgent: The user agent the crawler identifies itself as.